svx/buildout.plone/README.rst

 README
 ======

+Todo: change python to python2.7

-This is a basic example buildout for Plone 4
+This is a basic buildout for Plone 4.2.x

 Installation
 ------------

-Tested on Debian 6 [Squeeze], Debian 7 and Ubuntu 11.10 [Oneiric Ocelot]
+Tested on Debian 6 [Squeeze], Debian 7.

 Make sure you have all dependencies you need/want, i prefer to install it into its own virtual environm ent::